DonatJR/ita_ws20/milestone/milestone.md

 ### Experiments
 TODO: In case that you already have some results from initial experiments, you may detail the results and implications.
 We strongly encourage you to already provide simple baselines.

+We decided to perform initial clustering experiments on the dataset we gathered in order to sketch out the overall algorithmic pipeline.
+For these experiments we performed the following steps:
+1. Preprocessing to exctract informative tokens
+2. Vectorization into TFIDF and bag of words
+3. Clustering using algorithms from ```gensim``` and ```sklearn```
+4. Visualization with projected data.

 ## Data Analysis

 ### Data Sources